uggedal/uggedal.com/journal/alpine-linux-on-linode.md

 Instructions for installing a custom [Alpine Linux][] root fs on [Linode][].

-1. Delete all disk images and create a new raw root image.
+1. Create a new raw disk image 32MB in size.
-2. Rename config profile, select pv-grub-x86_64 kernel and attach new root disk.
+2. Create a new raw disk image using all remaining space.
-3. Boot into recovery mode.
+3. Create a new configuration profile using the new disk images, pv-grub-x86_64 kernel and no Filesystem/Boot helpers.
-4. Attach to the recovery console with Lish and execute the following:
+4. Boot into rescue mode.

     ```sh
     #!/bin/sh